galonsos/line_icons/README.md

 So, thank you [Icons8](https://icons8.com/line-awesome) and [FlutterIcon](http://fluttericon.com/)!

+# Apologies

+Yes, my fault.
+I left this project unattended for too long.
+I'm sincerely sorry.
+I won't promise it won't happen again, but I'll try to make it up to you with this new version.

 # Why an update?

-Well, I just noticed [Icons8](https://icons8.com/line-awesome) added some new icons and released package 1.1.0.
+Well, I just noticed [Icons8](https://icons8.com/line-awesome) added some new icons and released package 1.3.0.
 This Flutter library needed an update therefore.

-Please, report any crashes, since compatibility with previous versions has not been tested.
-Some icons might have changed their names or be no longer available.
+Previous releases were a complete mess, so I decided to do it right to the best of my knowledge building up some features you may appreciate:

+* Icon names are now more flutterish (camelCase instead of snake_case)
+* `values` property is provided again in LineIcons class to access `IconData` as a map
+* `LineIcon` (singular) class is provided along `LineIcons` (plural), so you can spare some code using `LineIcon.tablet()` instead of `Icon(LineIcons.tablet)`.
+* `LineIcon` constructor parameters are the same as `Icon`'s, so you may customize a `LineIcon` instance the same way.
+I.e., `Icon(LineIcons.px500, color: Colors.red)` is equivalent to `LineIcon.px500(color: Colors.red)` (or `Icon(LineIcons.values['px500'], color: Colors.red)`).

+# Warning

+This version is different enough from last stable one (0.1.0) to be careful: most icon names have changed, so you can consider version 1.3.0 as a whole new thing.

+In a few cases, names don't exactly match those in [Icons8](https://icons8.com/line-awesome); i.e., `500px` became `px500` instead.
+Icons should be easily recognized, anyway.

 # Documentation

-**The font**
+**The font (v1.3.0)**

 * [Line Awesome font by Icons8](https://icons8.com/line-awesome)
 * [Line Awesome icon searching](https://icons8.com/line-awesome)